ASIMALWABEL/papers/journal.md

 Gerard Capes

 # Title
-Measurements of secondary organic aerosol
+Measurements of secondary organic aerosol over West Africa

 # Introduction
 Bloggs et al have researched into this area extensively but they haven't addressed question X (Bloggs et al 2012).